ignadv1986/NGS-From-Bench-to-Bioinformatics/02_Mapping_&_Alignment/01_mapping_principles_&_QC.md

 As mentioned in the [library preparation](./01_NGS_Foundations_&_Pre-processing/03_library_preparation.md) section of this repository, selecting a correct fragment size is critical for the alignment step, and the decision is made based on both the insert size and the read length.
 To illustrate this, a paired-end sequencing set to 150 bp read length will be used as an example:

 - If the insert size is less than 300 bp, the R1 and R2 reads will overlap in the middle (**overlapping reads**).
 This provides double sequencing depth for the center of the fragment, which can be used to correct sequencing errors, but limits the overall genomic coverage.
 - If inserts are over 400 bp, there will be an unsequenced gap in the middle, which the aligner will fill using paired-end logic.
-This reduces sequencing depth, but allows for a higher coverage in exchange.
+This reduces sequencing depth but allows for a higher coverage in exchange.
 - Finally, if the insert is shorter than the read length (below 150 bp), both R1 and R2 will cover the full genomic sequence and read into the adapter on the other end.
-This provides very high sequencing depth, but requires very heavy trimming to remove the adapter sequences.
+This provides very high sequencing depth but requires very heavy trimming to remove the adapter sequences.

 <br>